You probably have a lock of some sort on your phone to keep it secure.

 Other Android security features to use

-There are a few other Android features you can utilize to protect apps with lots of personal data stored on them, as well as protect your phone overall.
+You can utilize a few other Android features to protect apps with lots of personal data stored on them and protect your phone overall.
 The first one is Screen Pinning, and the other, available on Samsung Android phones, is Secure Folder.